nodegoat/documentation/usage/API/store.md

 ###### DELETE

-To delete Types, you either apply the method DELETE to the path to a specific Type, e.g. 'https://nodegoat.io/model/type/1/', or you access the path without a Type ID and submit a dictionary with the Type IDs as keys:
+To delete Types, you either apply the method DELETE to the path to a specific Type, e.g. 'https://nodegoat.io/model/type/1/', or you access the path without a Type ID and submit a dictionary with the Type IDs (or Type names) as keys:

 ```json
 {